Wadsworth Chapel: Deterioration and renovation proposals

-Both chapels have been closed to the public since the 1971 Sylmar earthquake loosened the foundation and caused the northeast bell tower to pull away from a gable.
-Since 1971, the building has fallen into an ever-worsening state of disrepair, as the VA has been unable to fund necessary repair and restoration work.
-Despite its neglect for more than 50 years, preservation experts note that the building, the oldest remaining building on Wilshire Boulevard, is a prime candidate for “architectural resurrection.”
+The building has been closed to the public since the 1971 Sylmar earthquake loosened the foundation and caused the northeast bell tower to pull away from a gable.
+Since 1971, the building has fallen into an ever-worsening state of disrepair.
+The VA has not provided the funding needed to repair and restore the building.
+Despite its neglect for more than 50 years, preservation experts note that the building, the oldest remaining building on Wilshire Boulevard, is a prime candidate for architectural resurrection.
 The VA has estimated the cost of renovation to be $11.5 million, with the required work including replacement of the masonry foundation, seismic retrofit and asbestos and lead paint removal.

-The expenditure of large sums to renovate the chapel has become a subject of controversy within the veteran community.
-With the VA lacking funds to provide necessary services to veterans of the Iraq War, many object to spending nearly $12 million to renovate a chapel that has been mothballed since 1972.
+With the VA lacking funds to provide services to veterans of the Iraq War, many object to spending nearly $12 million to renovate the chapel.
 In a 2007 Los Angeles Times article, one veteran reflected ambivalence about the proposed renovation: “That is such a beautiful piece of workmanship and, yes, it cries out to be repaired.....
 At the same time, the veterans cry out to be repaired.
 It’s a moral issue.”
 Efforts by the Veterans Park Conservancy to raise private funds to pay for the renovation had been unsuccessful as of 2007.
-The Times noted: “The oldest building on Wilshire Boulevard is a fixerupper duplex of a most unusual sort.”
+The Times noted: “The oldest building on Wilshire Boulevard is a fixer upper duplex of a most unusual sort.”